frank-f-trafton/prod_ui_docs/docs/reference/widget_event_callbacks.md

 ### Fields applicable to widgets with children

-`hide_children`: When truthy, children are not rendered.
+`hide_children`: When true, children are not rendered.

 `clip_scissor`: When true, rendering of children is clipped to the widget's body.
 When "manual", the scissor region is specified in 'clip_scissor_x', 'clip_scissor_y', 'clip_scissor_w', and 'clip_scissor_h', relative to the top-left of the widget.

 NOTE: don't use math.huge with setScissor or intersectScissor.
 It will become zero. -2^16 and 2^17 seem OK.

-`clip_hover`: When true, mouse hover and click detection against children is clipped to the widget's body.
+`clip_hover`: When true, mouse hover and click detection against children are clipped to the widget's body.
 When "manual", the clipping region is specified in 'clip_hover_x', 'clip_hover_y', 'clip_hover_w' and 'clip_hover_h'.

-`_no_descendants`: When true, upon widget creation, a special shared table is assigned to self.children.
+`_no_descendants`: When true, upon widget creation, a special shared table is assigned to 'self.children'.
 This table raises an error if self:addChild() is used, or if anything assigns a new field via __newindex.

 Use with care: it cannot catch every instance of messing with the table.
 For example, rawset() and table.insert() do not invoke __newindex.